 Make sure you are using the latest version of Bank2IIF.
 Download it from the Bank2IIF download page.
-Start Bank2IIF and select the transaction file (it could be QBO file, OFX file, QFX file, QIF file or PDF file).
+Start Bank2IIF and select the transaction file (it could be QBO file, OFX file, QFX file, QIF file, PDF file, MT940 file or STA).

 Review transactions before converting, check that dates are correct, have the correct year, deposits and withdrawals are assigned correctly.

 Map payee or payer names to Vendor or Customer names in Quickbooks.
 In our case, we have three expense transactions (requires Vendor to be assigned) and one income transaction (requires Customer to be assigned).
 Bookstore Invoice, Gas Company, Hydro, and Microsoft are Payee names.